-Brittany recently graduated Cum Laude from Flagler College where she earned her Bachelor of Arts in Elementary Education.
+Brittany graduated Cum Laude from Flagler College in St. Augustine, FL where she earned her Bachelor of Arts in Elementary Education.
 She is originally from New Albany, Ohio where she worked with youth cheerleading and gymnastics groups, which allowed her to find her love for helping others work towards and exceed their goals.
 Brittany holds endorsement certifications in reading and English for speakers of other languages (E.S.O.L).
-When she is not teaching she enjoys reading, travel, and spending time with her family.
+She is currently working towards her MA in Reading Education through the University of Florida.

 Born and raised in a small town in Northwest Illinois, Ms. Jodie cultivated a love for learning, the outdoors and community that continues to drive her today.
 Ms. Jodie obtained a bachelor’s degree in Education from Carroll University in Waukesha, Wisconsin.
 Following college, she served in AmeriCorps *NCCC and traveled throughout the United States.
 This year of service taught Ms. Jodie the value of giving back which remains a central focus in her work.

 Ms. Jodie settled in Florida and began her teaching career in the public school system.
 When she heard about Ohana, Ms. Jodie knew it was a place she was meant to be.
 Being part of a community of learners who were both curious and adventurous was exactly what she was looking for.
 This environment encouraged Ms. Jodie to follow her instincts and explore innovative teaching strategies.
 Inquiry and Project Based Learning have become her passion as they allow students to take control of their education experience.